Jamil0451/DVD-rentals/README.md

     *Verify the customer exists in the DB otherwise create a customer

     *Verify the films are available to rent out.
-        -You can query the inventory table to find out the available count of the film -You can then query the rental table where the return dates are null to make sure the inventory is available for rent -If it's available insert a new record in the rental table -insert the payment details in the payment table -When the movie is not found or not available for renting, reply with a proper message
+        -Query the inventory table to find out the available count of the film -Query the rental table where the return dates are null to make sure the inventory is available for rent -If it's available insert a new record in the rental table -insert the payment details in the payment table -When the movie is not found or not available for renting, reply with a proper message